Panoptikum-social/blog.panoptikum.social/pages/podcaster-manual.md

 # Podcaster Manual

 This [Podcaster Manual](/podcaster-manual) describes the use of Panoptikum from the podcaster perspective.
 Please read the [Listener Manual](/listener-manual) before this one.
 Panoptikum uses metadata in the RSS feeds to identify contributors and presents information regarding those persons.
-Podcasters, who want to enhance and manage their automatically generated business cards, can upgrade to a Panoptikum pro account.
+Podcasters can enhance and manage their automatically generated business cards for free.

 ## Functionality Independent from Registration